 Accommodation, even in the capital of Warsaw, is affordable compared to other European countries.
 Polish cities also tend to have a variety of accommodation, from small apartments to freestanding houses, and expats won't have to search long to find something that suits their taste, budget and commute.

 + PRO: English-speaking realtors available

-Expats can generally find an English-speaking real-estate agent to help in their search, though this might be slightly more expensive.
+Expats can generally find an English-speaking real estate agent to help in their search, though this might be a slightly more expensive option.

 - CON: Small apartments and limited space

 People in Poland generally live in apartments, and expats may be surprised how small apartments can accommodate whole families.
 Consequently, many places are a lot smaller than one may be used to.